 - Cultivate a positive outlook

-- Be genuinely interested in your colleagues
+- Have a genuine interest in your colleagues

 - Maintain your relationships and networks — Don’t let “Out of sight, out of mind” ruin relationships you’ve cultivated over the years